 Computing KS3 & KS4/GCSE: Coding and games development

-BAFTA ‘Breakthrough Brit’ and Games Developer Mitu Khandaker demos her first game Redshirt™ in action.
+In this short film for secondary schools, web developer Chloe Watts meets BAFTA ‘Breakthrough Brit’ and games developer Mitu Khandaker to see her first game Redshirt™ in action.

 Mitu tells us about how she began simple coding as a young girl, teaching herself HTML and using Text Editor to create websites.